DylanMuir/MappedTensor/README.md

 To work efficiently on very large arrays, it is recommended to employ the ARRAYFUN method, which applies a function FUN along a given dimension.
-This is done transparently for many unary and binary operators.
+This is done transparently for many unary and binary operators (with ARRAYFUN2).

 The NUMEL method returns 1 on a single object, and the number of elements in vectors of objects.
-To get the number of elements in a single object, use PROD(SIZE(M)).
+To get the number of elements in a single object, use NUMEL2(M) or PROD(SIZE(M)).
 This behaviour allows most methods to be vectorized on sequences on tensors.

+If you need to handle many such tensors, it may be a good idea to compress them with `pack(m)` while you are not using them.
+This can be done for instance right after loading content.
+Decompression is performed transparently while you access the tensor array.
+Think about re-compressing afterwards to save disk/memory.
+Compression is usually extremely efficient on data with low randomness.

+An efficient processing pipeline could be:
+- load tensors
+- compress them with `pack`
+- do whatever you need (extraction is performed automatically)
+- recompress as soon as possible with `pack`

 A list of available methods is shown below.